Bilinda Butcher: My Bloody Valentine

 Butcher was recruited as a vocalist for My Bloody Valentine in April 1987.
 She replaced original vocalist David Conway and shared vocal duties briefly with Joe Byfield.
 Butcher, whose prior musical experience was playing classical guitar as a child and singing and playing tambourine "with some girlfriends for fun", learned that the group needed a backing vocalist from her boyfriend, who had met drummer Colm Ó Cíosóig on a ferry from the Netherlands.
 At her audition for the band, she sang "The Bargain Store", a song from Dolly Parton's 1975 album of the same name.
-She was chosen as a vocalist ahead of a girl called Julie who was in a relationship with Douglas Hart from The Jesus and Mary Chain.
+Butcher says she was chosen as a vocalist ahead of another singer who was in a relationship with Douglas Hart from The Jesus and Mary Chain.

 Butcher was featured as co-vocalist and co-guitarist on My Bloody Valentine's non-album single, "Strawberry Wine", and the band's second mini album, Ecstasy, both of which were released in 1987 on Lazy Records.
 She performed vocals and guitar on all further My Bloody Valentine releases, until the band's second studio album Loveless (1991), on which her guitar duties were performed by co-vocalist and guitarist Kevin Shields.
 She contributed a third of the lyrics to Isn't Anything (1988) and Loveless, as well as other releases including You Made Me Realise (1988), Glider (1990) and Tremolo (1991).

 My Bloody Valentine attempted to record a third studio album after signing with Island Records in October 1992 for a reported £250,000 contract.
 The band's advance went towards the construction of a home studio in Streatham, South London, which was completed in April 1993.
 Several technical problems with the studio sent the band into "semi-meltdown", according to Shields.

 Despite suggestions to the contrary, Butcher never left the band, although she did leave the home studio in Streatham.
 My Bloody Valentine reunited in 2007, and released their third album, m b v, in 2013.

-Collaborations
+Other collaborations

 During My Bloody Valentine's hiatus, Butcher collaborated with two major bands.
 She performed lead vocals on two tracks—"Ballad Night" and "Casino Kisschase"—on the hip hop band Collapsed Lung's album Cooler (1996), and performed backing vocals on the Dinosaur Jr song "I Don't Think" from Hand It Over (1997).

 At Primavera Sound in 2013, Butcher performed with The Jesus and Mary Chain, providing vocals on "Just Like Honey".